Riverside, California, 1990

 Mark clenched his teeth to keep them from clacking.
-His hoodie irritated the goosebumps springing up on his arms and neck.
+His hoodie irritated the goose bumps springing up on his arms and neck.

 Papa paced.
 He’d surrendered their papers.
 He met Mama’s eyes, saw something that made the color drain from his face.
 But he nodded without speaking and resumed pacing.

-This time Mark kept his eyes on the tile, ignoring the clack of the dogs’ nails on the floor.
+This time Mark kept his eyes on the tile, ignoring the clack of the dog’s nails on the floor.

-“Everything is in order, Mr. Vogel,” the woman said, with the weighted air of one overworked and out of patience.
-“We’ll just do a quick check of your bags, and you’ll be on your way.”
+“Everything is in order, Mr. Vogel,” the woman said with the weighted air of one overworked and out of patience.
+“We’ll just do a quick check of your bags and you’ll be on your way.”

 “Sir?”
 The dog handler spoke.
 He sounded younger in this small room, less authoritative than he had in the main hall.
 The dog was attentive but not focused on anything.

 The woman’s brow rose.
 “Yes, Private?”

-“I apologize, Mr. and Mrs. Vogel,” The woman sighed before turning to the young guard.
+“I apologize, Mr. and Mrs. Vogel.”
+The woman sighed before turning to the young guard.
 “It must have been a false positive.”

 “But, sir,” the handler said.

-“Sir,” The handler mumbled, and the dog heeled to his side.
+“Ma’am,” the handler mumbled, and the dog heeled to his side.

 Papa knelt in front of him as the first tear slipped free.